 If you are a Chase Bank customer, you can also write your account number on the line or space below where you’ve signed your name.
 This will help the bank teller process your transaction faster.

 Then, simply present your check and identification to the bank teller at the counter or drive-through and request to have it cashed.

-You can cash a check any time during regular business hours.
-In general, Chase Bank branch offices are open from 8:30 AM to 6:00 PM, Monday through Friday, and from 9:00 AM to 2:00 PM on Saturdays.
+You can cash a check at Chase Bank any time during regular business hours.
+In general, Chase Bank branches are open from 9 a.m. to 6 p.m., Monday through Friday.
+Most locations are also open from 9 a.m. to 1 p.m. on Saturdays.
 Chase Bank branches are typically closed on Sundays and federal holidays.
-Find the nearest branch using the Chase branch locator.

 You can also deposit a check through a Chase ATM — find your nearest ATM using the Chase ATM locator.